SchBenedikt/search-engine/README.md

 - **Dark Mode**: Toggle dark mode in the settings or let it automatically adjust based on your system preferences
 - **Settings Customization**: Visit the settings page to customize your search experience

-## 🛠️ Troubleshooting

-### 🔧 Common Issues and Solutions

-#### ❌ Connection to MongoDB Failed
-- Verify MongoDB is running: `mongod --version`
-- Check your MongoDB connection string in `db_config.json`
-- Ensure network connectivity if using a remote MongoDB instance
-- Verify firewall settings allow connections on port 27017

-#### ❌ 3D Visualization Not Working
-- Ensure your browser supports WebGL (check at [WebGL Report](https://webglreport.com))
-- Update your graphics drivers
-- Try disabling hardware acceleration in your browser settings

-#### ❌ Search Results Not Loading
-- Check your internet connection
-- Verify API keys for external services (if applicable)
-- Clear browser cache and cookies

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: `git commit -m 'Add some amazing feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments
-- Three.js for 3D visualization capabilities
-- MongoDB for database support
-- Flask for the web framework
-- Bootstrap for responsive UI components